rashadmad/Udacity_final_project/README.md

 ## Getting Started

-If you want to challenge your self with this project just download the all of the files and delete the JS.
-The challege is in createing your own javascript.
+If you want to challenge your self with this project just download all of the files and delete the JS.
+The challege is solely based on your javascript.

 ### Prerequisites